 Connect the 270V wire from the power supply module to the PA/LPF module as shown in Figure 34.
+Support the pc board so it does not flex while mating the connector.
 This is the connector you routed through the hole in the Z-bracket earlier.